KubaJadrzak/Shopik/README.md

 shopik is using `RSpec` tests.
 You can run test suite with: `bin/rspec`.
 Make sure that `.env.test` and `Rails credentials` are configured properly, as some tests make real requests to Espago and will otherwise fail.

+### RSpec:

+shopik is using `Playwright` tests.
+You can run test suite with: `bin/playwright`.
+Make sure that `.env.test` and `Rails credentials` are configured properly, as some tests make real requests to Espago and will otherwise fail.

 ### Sorbet/Tapioca:

 shopik is using `Sorbet` with `Tapioca`.
 You can use the following command to generate rbi files for the project: